JoshuaPeddle/PicoFlight/README.md

 Configure pins in pins.h

 Implemented features:
-ESC support (connections to 1 ESC)
+- ESC support (connections to 1 ESC motor combo)
-Servo support (connections to Elevator, Aileron(Single and Dual), Rudder, Thrust) IBUS support (connections to FlySky RC Receivers)
+- Servo support (connections to Elevator, Aileron(Single and Dual), Rudder, Thrust)
+- IBUS support (connections to FlySky RC Receivers)
-9DOF IMU Support (only lsm6ds1 supported, data is not used) AHRS support (mahoney, madgwick and NXP fusion solutions)
+- 9DOF IMU Support (only lsm6ds1 supported, data is not used)
+- AHRS support (mahoney, madgwick and NXP fusion solutions)

 TODO (In rough order):
-Flight stabilization using PID system with AHRS
+- Flight stabilization using PID system with AHRS
-GPS support
+- GPS support